redshadowz/GroupFinder/README.md

 PS: I made the Chat Filtering because Everlook was absolutely filled to the brim with gold-sellers and other spammers.
 I personally turn off 'Show groups in Chat' and toggle 'Show groups in Minimap' to turn World into a chatroom.

 PS: With the Chat Filters, you can make 'World' channel into groups-only, or chat-only.
 So if you don't like what people are talking about in World Chat, you can still see the groups(or vice-versa).

+PS: You can keybind the Group Window.
+This makes it easier for me since I use PFUI(and it hides my buttons).
+I keybind to Shift-G. Or you could do "I" like dungeon finder in WoW.

 Update: 4/8/2025...
 I changed a lot in the last few days.
 I have only one thing left to do.
 Which isn't important.
 It's a data sharing routine.
 So you don't have potentially thousands of people /who'ing the server at the same time.
 I was also interested in some kind of text compression algorithm for sharing data more efficiently.